 - Long-term care and pain and suffering if your injuries impact the quality of your life.

-For more information about your rights and how to maximize the value of your claim, speak with one of the Waukegan truck accident attorneys of Rosenfeld Injury Lawyers.
+For more information about your rights and how to maximize the value of your claim, speak with one of the Waukegan truck accident attorneys of Rosenfeld Injury Lawyers LLC.
 Our comprehensive team of experts includes physicians, social workers, economists and accident reconstruction specialists in addition to an award-winning legal team.
 We have helped thousands of clients across Illinois recover the compensation that they deserve for the treatment of their injuries and are so sure of our ability to help you that our services will be free if we fail.